Hakone Gardens: History

 In 1915, two San Francisco arts patrons, Oliver and Isabel Stine, intending to build a summer retreat, purchased the 18 acre site on which Hakone now stands.
 Inspired by the Panama–Pacific International Exposition and her subsequent 1916 trip to Japan, Isabel Stine modeled the gardens upon (and named them after) Fuji-Hakone-Izu National Park.
 She hired Japanese landscape artists and architects to design the gardens (credited to Naoharu Aihara) and the Upper "Moon Viewing" House (credited to Tsunematsu Shintani).
-Construction proceeded between 1917 to 1929.
+Construction proceeded between 1917 and 1929.
 In 1923, the west coast premiere of Puccini's Madama Butterfly was held in the gardens; Isabel Stine was a co-founder and patron of the producing company, the San Francisco Opera.

 In 1932, ownership passed to financier Major Charles Lee Tilden who hired landscape gardener James Sasaki and added the main gate to the gardens.
 When he died, Hakone was inherited by his sister, Mrs. Walter Gregory.
 After her death in 1959, Hakone was left untended, and the property was put up for sale by her son.

 In 1961, Joseph and Clara Gresham, their son Eldon and his wife Deon, and four Chinese American couples (George and Marie Hall, Johnny Kan and Helen Kan, Dan and June Lee, Col. John C. Young and Mary Lee Young) purchased the estate.
 This partnership restored Hakone, keeping its traditional Japanese authenticity while using it as a private retreat.
 In 1966 the partners offered Hakone for sale to the City of Saratoga.
 By purchasing the property, Saratoga saved it from potential redevelopment.

 The City of Saratoga hired landscape gardener Tanso Ishihara, who cooperated with architect Kiyoshi Yasui to develop a master plan to expand the gardens over the full property.
 The original main gardens, ponds, waterfalls, and walkways were restored, and a new series of trails on the southwest hillside were constructed.
 A new garden (the Bamboo Garden) was added in 1987 to commemorate the sister city relationship between Saratoga and Mukō in Kyoto Prefecture.

 Today Hakone is administered by The Hakone Foundation, a non-profit organization, which was established in 2000 to restore and enhance the gardens independently of public funding.
 The gardens are open to the public and the various community facilities are often used for cultural events.